 In my last post, I talked about the difficulties faced by facility teams in keeping critical power facilities running safety, reliably, efficiently, and compliant with regulations.
 We looked at the many hidden risks that make these goals even more challenging.
-A fully digitized electrical power distribution system gives you the deep insights you need so you’re no longer ‘working blind’.
+A fully digitally-connected power distribution system gives you the deep insights you need so you’re no longer ‘working blind’.

 In this post, we’ll have a look at the specific digital technologies that can help you achieve your continuity and efficiency goals faster, while making your job easier.